 NAFCU's experienced and proactive lobbyists work to ensure federal legislation and regulations are in the best interest of our credit union members.
 Get up-to-date information on issues such as regulatory relief, cyber and data security, protecting the credit union federal tax exemption, and more.
 Follow NAFCU's top issues.

 We work around the clock with credit union leaders and key legislators and regulators here in Washington, D.C. to tell your story – the credit union story.

-In the first half of this year alone we've placed six member credit unions as witnesses in front of Congress to advocate for access to a strong secondary mortgage market, reducing regulatory burdens, modernizing credit union powers, data and cybersecurity concerns and solutions, meeting member business lending needs, improving SBA access for credit unions, and creating new credit unions.
+In the first half of this year alone we've placed eight member credit unions as witnesses in front of Congress to advocate for access to a strong secondary mortgage market, reducing regulatory burdens, modernizing credit union powers, data and cybersecurity concerns and solutions, meeting member business lending needs, improving SBA access for credit unions, and creating new credit unions.
 Read the testimonies.